rekihattori/awesome-programmers/README.md

 # Awesome Programmers

-a list of the best engineers in the world
+A collection of software engineers that deserve to be in this collection.
+They are the most awesome programmers in history.
+Show them some respect

 ## Table of Contents